 I’ve recently moved all my computers and servers from Debian to Fedora Linux, and that brought along some new and interesting changes to the technologies I’ve relied on over the last few years.
 One of those new technologies is FirewallD, which introduces the

 iptables rules.
-It doesn’t have too many features and there is nothing to configure but the rules for which services are allowed to receive incoming connections.
+It doesn’t have too many features and there’s nothing to configure but the rules for which services are allowed to receive incoming connections.
 After enabling its service script, an administrator need only enter a few short commands to tell it exactly what they want.
 I picked up the syntax after about five minutes and haven’t had any problems remember it since then.

 firewall-cmd front-end has almost the same feature set for basic firewall management as ufw, and adds network zone management to the mix.
 Zone management allows you to set up presets with rules for different network conditions/locations.
 For example “Home” and “Office” where all communications with local machines are allowed, and “Public Wi-Fi” where no communication with the same subnet would be allowed.
 Rules can be applied automatically per network interface, or used through NetworkManager and the GNOME network GUI.

 Both front-ends come with pre-defined rules for common server services and protocols.
 These rules include a keyword/name and associated industry standards and default ports for running services publicly.
 They each come in their own formats that aren’t interoperable with each other, of course. ufw uses service-named files containing one line with port and protocol, and FirewallD uses six lines of XML to create the same profile.

 firewall-cmd requires more typing and longer arguments.
 Here is an examfple for allowing remote access to a local webserver and showing that the rule was added afterward:

 firewalld-cmd”.
 Naming the program FirewallD with a capital D at the end, and having another d at the end of the command-line name but not calling it firewalld-cmd is enough to short-circuit the command-memory in the brain of most humans.
-At least for me, there is something in the way my brain sees patterns and recognizes words and commands that makes me type the wrong command as least as often as I type the correct one.
+At least for me, there’s something in the way my brain sees patterns and recognizes words and commands that makes me type the wrong command as least as often as I type the correct one.
 I’ve had to create an alias pointing

-The one feature I miss in firewall-cmd that I used on every system with ufw is the rate-limiting keyword. ufw can allow access to a service but reject connections if it exceeds six per 30 seconds from the same origin IP address.
+firewall-cmd that I used on every system with ufw is the rate-limiting keyword. ufw can allow access to a service but reject connections if it exceeds six per 30 seconds from the same origin IP address.
 This is useful to discourage anything from brute-force login attacks on shell and web services, and to stop servers from delivering tons of spam comments in a very short time to a WordPress blog or email server.

 firewall-cmd to manage iptables if you start passing complex rules straight through it and it introduces a larger risk for mistyping as arguments aren’t validated as thoroughly as the main arguments.
-There are also plenty of configuration pitfalls — like not remembering to re-create each rule for IPv4 and IPv6 separately — that is much more likely to affect you when you do things this way.
+There are also plenty of configuration pitfalls — like not remembering to re-create each rule for IPv4 and IPv6 separately — that’s much more likely to affect you when you do things this way.
 If iptables were ever to be replaced in a future version of Fedora or the Linux kernel, your direct firewall rules could stop working.
 On the other hand, ufw’s hard-coded six-connections-per-30-seconds is non-configurable.
 For certain types of traffic, it would make sense to increase this limit and for other types of traffic, you would like to expand the time window.
 Managing iptables rules around ufw is more complicated than using passthrough with FirewallD.

 ufw) with Fail2Ban.
 Fail2Ban is a utility that reads log files, checks timestamps, and adds temporary blocking rules to iptables (by talking to FirewallD on Fedora) when it finds repeated connections from the same IP address.
 This depends on your services abilities to generate logs fast enough and your server to have enough memory to make Fail2Ban effective against larger sustained attacks.
 Dropping the connections as they attempt to connect means the machine will be able to survive a larger attack than one where each connection is established and needs additional processing on the server.

 firewall-cmd has a feature called “rich rule” which does support rate-limiting, but it’s not meant to be used the same way as ufw’s limit argument.
 In rich rules, you can configure a rate-limit to and from given a port or service.
-However, there is no granular control in time nor automated hit-counting per origin IP.
+However, there’s no granular control in time nor automated hit-counting per origin IP.
 You’re limited to specify how many connections the service can receive from any IP within either 1 second, 1 minute, or 1 hour.
 You can supplement such rules per IP or IP range, but maintaining such whitelists or blacklists would soon become a maintenance problem.
 From what little documentation exists, the feature seems to have been implemented to rate-limit FirewallD’s local log-writing and not network traffic or external threats.